Bakers Cyst (Popliteal Cyst)

 A Bakers Cyst or Popliteal cyst is a swelling at the back of the knee.
 It is usually caused by an injury or condition in the knee joint which will make the back of the knee swollen.
 There is usually a very obvious round golf ball sized swelling at the back of the knee.

-In the hollow bit at the back of the knee is a bursa (a small sack of fluid used to help lubricate the joint).
-A fairly uncommon condition is when the back of the joint gets swollen and causes the bursa to swell also.
-Usually some disorder of the knee causes the synovial (lubricating) fluid within the knee joint to increase.
-This then spills into the bursa at the back of the knee causing it to increase in size.
-This is Popliteal Cyst (commonly known as a Bakers cyst).
+In the hollow bit at the back of the knee is a bursa or small sack of fluid used to help lubricate the joint.
+A fairly uncommon condition is when the back of the knee joint gets swollen and causes the bursa to swell as well.
+Usually some disorder of the knee causes the synovial fluid within the knee joint to increase.
+Synovial fluid is the knees natural lubricating fluid.
+This then spills into the bursa at the back of the knee causing it to increase in size and swell up.
+This is known as Popliteal Cyst or more commonly known as a Bakers cyst.